 Frequent headache is a problem dealt with by neurologists every day.
-If you have frequent headaches, you must visit a specialist and an expert regarding this and not take it lightly.
+If you have frequent headaches, you must visit a specialist for a Migraine Headache Therapy and do not take it lightly.
 Normally many headaches do not have a serious origin, but some of them do, which if left untreated, can lead to serious complications.

 If you’re having headaches on and off, for more than a month, which are actually disturbing your daily routine living, do visit a neurologist.
 Popping in painkillers without the neurologists advise is not at all recommended.